I'm Amanda and I’m passionate about creating a well loved and well lived in home for my family and I I'd love to help you do the same!

 Your best bet is to either add up all the materials you need and then factor in labour etc… yourself or to get a few estimates from contractors in your area.
 Figure out your exact cost based on the scope of your project and location.
 There really is no way to cut corners when it comes to figuring it out.
 It’s best for you to be highly informed before you start a major project like this anyway!

 Here is where we sourced our materials.
 If you have questions about something that isn’t listed here, just leave a comment at the end of the post.

 I hope you find this rundown on our sunroom addition useful.
 We really do love it.
 I would definitely recommend it if you live somewhere with a lot of mosquitos!
-In fact, I don’t think I would build a house without a mudroom or a sunroom now that we’ve added them to this house!
+I don’t think I would build a house again without a mudroom or a sunroom now!

 To see the sunroom all dressed up for the seasons check out the posts below!